-If you have ever embarked on some sort of DIY-project, be it in your house or garden, you will have encountered the one material you can’t build anything without (or so it seems at least): plywood.
+If you have ever embarked on some sort of DIY-project, be it in your house or garden, you will have encountered the one material you can’t build anything without: plywood.

 And if you’re anything like me, you will probably have thought “well, getting that can’t be too hard” – except, it turns out, it actually is.

 Not because there’s any kind of plywood shortage afoot, but rather because of the complete opposite.
 My first foray into plywood-purchasing very quickly became a true eye-opener when it comes to the different types of plywood you can actually buy.

 Up until that fateful day at the hardware story, all I knew about plywood was that the term refers to some sort of wood panels made up of multiple layers that are glued together.

 And while this is basically true, there’s a lot more to plywood than that.

 These days, plywood is used as a generic term and refers to any type of engineered wood panels, and there are quite a few of them available.